GUT-AI/gut-ai/FAQ/README.rst

 **3. Does GUT-AI rely on only one or a few Blockchain networks?**

 No, not at all.
-The Free and Open-Source Software produced, promoted or enabled by the `Foundation <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:About>`_ and the Foundation itself are entirely Blockchain-agnostic.
+The Free and Open-Source Software produced, promoted or enabled by the `Foundation <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:About>`_, and also the Foundation itself are entirely Blockchain-agnostic.

 **4. Have you issued your own crypto coin?**